MileHacker Logo

 Health-Related Entry

 China does not typically require mandatory vaccinations or health screenings for entry unless you are arriving from areas with specific public health concerns.
-Check the latest requirements from licensed sources close to your travel date.
-Carrying personal medical records and prescription lists is a good practice.
+Check the latest requirements from licensed sources adjacent to your travel date.
+Carrying personal medical records and prescription lists it's advisable.

 Budgeting & Costs